Have you recently started taking thyroid medication?

 By maintaining consistency in how you take your medication you will help even out absorption and bloodstream levels of the hormone.

-If you are taking your medication at 6:00am one morning then 8:00am the next morning or skipping a day here or there then that may explain your persistent symptoms.
+If you are taking your medication at 6:00 am one morning and then 8:00 am the next morning or skipping a day here or there then that may explain your persistent symptoms.

 Pick a time to take your medication and stick to it.